livz/livz.github.io/_posts/2016-03-10-binary-master-lieutenant-4.md

 ![Logo](/assets/images/belts-black.png)

 We're finally getting closer to the end of the [Lieutenant](https://www.certifiedsecure.com/certification/view/37) set of challenges from **Certified Secure Binary Mastery**.
 This time we'll analyse another classic vulnerability - **Time of check to time of use (TOCTOU)**.
-At its roots, the vulnerability is a class of [race condition](https://en.wikipedia.org/wiki/Race_condition).
+At its root, the vulnerability is a class of [race condition](https://en.wikipedia.org/wiki/Race_condition).
 As the [Wikipedia article](https://en.wikipedia.org/wiki/Time_of_check_to_time_of_use) states:
 > **TOCTOU**, pronounced "TOCK too" is a class of software bug caused by changes in a system between the checking of a condition (such as a security credential) and the use of the results of that check.

 The vulnerability in this level is actually pretty straight-forward to spot.
-Although some race-conditions are difficult to exploit reliably, in this case things are easier, as we'll see.
+Although race-conditions are usually difficult to exploit reliably, in this case things are easier, as we'll see.

 To review the previous levels, check the links below:
 * [Binary Master: Ensign - Level 1](https://livz.github.io/2016/01/07/binary-master-ensign-1.html)